jan-glx/aishell/README.md

 ### 1. Environment Configuration

-Edit the `.env` file in the project root to set your domain and API token:
+Edit the `.env` file in the project root to specify your domain and come up with an API token:

 ```
 # .env